noelle-crawfish/Enumerating-Polycubes/README.md

 ## Introduction
 ### What Are Polycubes?
 Polyomino tiles are 2-D tiles formed from a set of *n* square tiles.
 In this project I worked with polycubes, their 3-D cousins, which are composed of cubes as opposed to squares.
-They look something like this...
+They look something like this:

 ![8-cube polycube][1]